funvill/funvill.github.io/_posts/2014-01-01-laser-cut-frabjous.md

 layout: single
 title: Laser cut Frabjous
 date: 2014-01-01 19:19
-categories: blog, [Laser, Laser Cutter, laser cutter, Projects, Video, Wood, yearofmaking]
+categories: Laser, Laser Cutter, laser cutter, Projects, Video, Wood, yearofmaking
 ---
 I laser cut this object sesigned by <a href="http://www.georgehart.com/sculpture/frabjous.html">George W. Hart</a> as a gift for my mother for xmas this year.I got the original design from <a href="http://www.thingiverse.com/thing:12271">Thingiverse</a>, made for 4mm ply wood.
 I modify the files to work with the 6mm birch wood that I had available at the space.
 [gallery ids="3889,3891,3890,3892,3893,3894,3895"]